Playwrights' Frequently Asked Questions

 2) HOW DO I GET PUBLISHED?

-So you’ve managed to get your play produced once or twice, or at least have some strong interest in it, and now want to delve into the world of publishing.
-Each publishing house has their own set of rules for submitting a manuscript and, like theatre companies, are looking for a specific genre – Canadian authors, children’s scripts… You will find all of the guidelines for submissions on their websites or by simply sending them an email.
+So...you’ve managed to get your play produced once or twice, or at least have some strong interest in it, and now want to delve into the world of publishing.
+Each publishing house has their own set of rules for submitting a manuscript and, like theatre companies, are looking for a specific genre – Canadian authors, theatre for young audiences, one-acts only… You will find all of the guidelines for submissions on their websites or by simply sending them an email.
 Suggested publishers for scripts in Canada are:

 - Coteau Books